3mdeb/news-and-ideas/post.md

 In further posts, I would like to get through IOMMU enabling by leveraging great community work from Kyosti and Timothy.
 Also, I would like to exercise and prove various virtualization features of PC Engines apu2.
-If you are interested in commercial entablement of advanced SoC features feel free to let us know at `contact@3mdeb.com`.
+If you are interested in commercial enablement of advanced SoC features feel free to let us know at `contact@3mdeb.com`.
 Also feel free to contribute to pxe-server mini-project as well as comment below.